nus-cs2030s/2324-s2/docs/09-composition.md

 # Unit 9: Composition

+!!! abstract "Learning Objectives"

     After learning this unit, students should understand:

     - how to compose a new class from existing classes using composition
     - how composition models the HAS-A relationship
     - how sharing reference values in composed objects could lead to surprising results

 ## Adding more Abstractions